nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - SPA complexity deferred
 - SOFEA (service oriented front end architecture)
 - Developers can focus on service layers & use a debugger

+Note: Worth noting that UI constraints could help mitigate the effects of a broken SDLC such as a cargo cult engineering process.

 ---